 All application results are updated on the application system.
 You will receive an email notification when the application status is updated.
 We do not recommend contacting the admissions office for status update because our staff is only able to provide the same status as shown on the system.

 You may like to know that all selected program choices are considered individually and decision outcome for each choice may be released at different time with different acceptance deadlines.
 Once an application result is available, we will send you an email notification to view the status update online via our online application system.

 Regardless of the ordering of your choices, if you are interested in studying the program you have been offered, you are encouraged to accept and pay the deposit online by the required deadline.
 An acceptance deposit is only required to be paid once for securing admissions place, if you are given offer for your other choice(s) later on, you are not required to pay another deposit again.
 Please note that the deposit serves as a main part of the process to secure your admissions place at HKUST.

 You may re-prioritize your offered programs during the acceptance period if you are given multiple offers.
 Kindly note that the priority of your program choices will be confirmed as final once you accept your offer online.

 We will assume that you do not accept our offer and the place for admissions may be given to the next eligible candidate.
 Thus please be reminded of your deadline.

-The deposit can only be refund in the case where you could not meet the condition stated on your conditional offer.
-It is non-refundable in all circumstance.
+The deposit can only be refunded in the case where you could not meet the condition stated on your conditional offer.
+It is non-refundable in all circumstances.

 The deposit will be HK$20,000 for international students, and HK$5,000 for local students.
 You are considered as a local student if it does not require you to apply for a student visa to study at HKUST.
 It can be paid online via Visa or MasterCard.